uthcode/learntosolveit/source/pylons.rst

 necessary information has been gathered, the controller passes the key information to a view template where an HTML representation of the data is generated and returned to the user’s browser.
-The user then interacts with the view to create a new request, and the process starts again.
+The user then interacts with the view to create a new request, and the process starts over again.
 The model and controller don’t contain code for generating HTML, and the view templates shouldn’t interact directly with the model.